Running genoPlotR from a command-line interface

 The GenBank files are provided by the --seg_files

-option, which supports the usage of wildcards (*
+option, which supports the usage of wildcards (*) to select

 multiple files at once.
 In this case, all files in the